New to Road Scholar? Sign up

 Should I be concerned about traveling to Cuba?

-No. The change in regulations are imposed by the US government and have nothing to do with the people of Cuba.
-Road Scholar has been taking Americans to Cuba since 1997 and have provided thousands of participants with enriching experiences over the last 20 years.
+No. Road Scholar has provided thousands of participants with enriching experiences over the last 20 years.
 The local people and culture are truly one-of-a-kind, and Cuba continues to be one of our favorite learning destinations.